shb9019/hjs/devlog.md

 12. Everything works as expected with webpack now.
 13. Migrating to babel using https://github.com/entwicklerstube/babel-plugin-root-import/ as reference.
 Worked pretty well.
 14. Minimized the amount of code required to make this work.
 Works well now!
+15. Refactored codebase and moved client files to separate directory.
+16. Looking into writing unit tests now.
+17. Integrated babel-plugin-tester to implement testing.
+Struggled with setting up fixtures, but that's done.